-

 - Cost savings: Your maintenance zone can help you save money by avoiding the more expensive intervention of a technician outside normal working hours!

-- Versatility: This solution could even be used to secure a section for work at height other than overhead crane maintenance.
-This could involve a variety of recurring tasks in an area crossed by the track.
+- Safety: This solution could even be used to secure a section for work at height other than overhead crane maintenance.
+This could involve a variety of recurring tasks in an area crossed by the track (garage door system, light fixtures, heating system, etc).
+A true maintenance zone is safer from the risk of collision or electrocution.

 Application example